ryudokung/Project-0/project-context.md

 ### 2. Authentication & Onboarding (Web2.5)
 - **Auth Flow:** Implemented a hybrid authentication system.
 Initial login is via **Guest ID** (Local Storage) or **Social Login** (Email/Google via Privy).
 - **Wallet Strategy:** Wallet linking is **NOT** required for initial login.
-It is treated as an optional step for later stages, specifically for minting virtual assets into on-chain NFTs.
+It is treated as an optional step for later stages, specifically for minting manifested assets into on-chain NFTs.
-- **Pilot Registration:** New users must complete a "Pilot Registration" (Character Creation) which initializes their `pilot_stats` and assigns a starter vehicle in the database.
+- **Pilot Registration:** New users must complete a "Pilot Registration" (Character Creation) which initializes their `pilot_stats` and assigns a **Starter Pack** in the database.

 ### 3. Security & Anti-Cheat (Hardening)
 - **JWT Middleware:** Implemented a robust authentication layer in Go to protect all sensitive API routes.